PyMamba/mamba-framework/docs/development/routing.rst

 Wildcards
 ---------

-There are three type of wilcards on mamba:
+There are three type of wildcards on mamba:

-    1. **Int** wilcard, that matches digits and cast them to integers
+    1. **Int** wildcard, that matches digits and cast them to integers
     2. **Float** wildcard, that macthes a decimal number and converts it to float
     3. **untyped** wildcards, that matches whatever other type of argument as strings

-The wildcard consist in a name cnlosed in angle brackets for untype wildcars or a type followed by a colon and a name enclosed in angle brackets if we are going to define numeric arguments.
+The wildcard consist in a name enclosed in angle brackets for untype wildcars or a type followed by a colon and a name enclosed in angle brackets if we are going to define numeric arguments.

 .. sourcecode:: python

-    # untyped wilcard
+    # untyped wildcard
     @route('/run/<action>')
     def run(self, request, action, **kwargs):
         ...